Congratulations, Class of 2016!

 Caps and Gowns

-Caps and gowns will be available in the Business Office beginning Monday, May 13 once you have cleared your account.
-You are requested to pay any account balance you may have due at the Business Office during regular business hours prior to 12 p.m. on Friday, May 10.
-This year caps and gowns may be kept by the graduates as a keepsake.
+Caps and gowns will be available in the Business Office beginning Monday, May 9 once you have cleared your account.
+You are requested to pay any account balance you may have due at the Business Office during regular business hours prior to 12 p.m. on Friday, May 13.
+Caps and gowns may be kept by the graduates as a keepsake.
 Questions regarding caps and gowns and settling your Virginia Wesleyan account should be directed to Elaine Aird in the Business Office at 757.455.3310.

 Following the ceremony, all graduates will process to the C-MAC in the Jane P. Batten Student Center, where you will pick up your diploma.
 Students with financial holds on their account will not receive their diploma until the hold is cleared by the Business Office and/or Financial Aid Office.

 Potential August graduates (students who have at most two courses remaining to be completed by the end of the spring semester of their graduating year) may petition the Registrar for approval to "walk" in the May ceremony.
-The specifics of the Two-Course Rule are listed under "Graduation Requirements" on the Registrar's home page.
-The petition form is called "Participation in Commencement Exercises" and will be automatically sent to your VWC mailbox prior to mid-April.
+The specifics of the Two-Course Rule are listed on page 55 of the Academic Catalog.
 Complete the form and return it to the Office of the Registrar.
 Summer registration must be completed before approval can be granted.
 The Registrar's Office can be reached by calling 757.455.3358.

 Financial Aid Information